 Natural history of adolescent idiopathic scoliosis: a tool for guidance in decision of surgery of curves above 50°

-Danielsson conducted a literature review and published the following conclusions:
+Danielsson conducted a literature review and published the following conclusions about the long term effects of scoliosis:

 - “Most patients with AIS function at or near normal levels, even though pain is more prevalent.”